Asymmetric Feedback Learning in Online Convex Games: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:1_problem}, we formally define asymmetric online games and provide some basic notation.
-The asymmetric feedback learning algorithm is proposed in Section~\ref{sec:algorithm}.
-In Section~\ref{sec:convex}, we analyze the regret of the algorithm for convex games.
-Section~\ref{sec:strongly} provides the convergence analysis for strongly monotone games of the asymmetric algorithm and the pure first-order and zeroth-order algorithms.
+In Section~\ref{sec:1_problem}, we formally define asymmetric games and provide some basic notation.
+The asymmetric learning algorithm is proposed in Section~\ref{sec:algorithm}.
+In Section~\ref{sec:convex}, we analyze regret of the algorithm for convex games.
+Section~\ref{sec:strongly} provides Nash equilibrium convergence analysis for strongly monotone games of the asymmetric algorithm.
 Section~\ref{sec:experiments} experimentally illustrates the algorithm in the application to deterministic and risk-averse Cournot games.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.
+The detailed proofs of the results presented in this paper can be found in the arXiv paper \cite{wang2023asymmetric}.